arthurcornelio88/arthurvinicius-mai2025-mix-master-doc/songs/Ponta-Cabeca_Plugin_Guide.md

    * Release: `80–100 ms` (returns to zero between notes)
    * Knee: `2 dB` (smooth onset)
    * Output Gain: adjust to match pre-compression loudness

-Perfect — here’s your **Kick & Bass Gain Balance** subsection in markdown, ready to paste into your reference doc under your bass section.

 ---